 The progestogen-only pill thickens the mucus in the cervix, which stops sperm reaching an egg.
 In can also stop ovulation, depending on the type of progestogen-only pill you take.

 We have included further information about the progestogen-only pill below to help you make an informed choice about your contraception.
-After reading it, if you think the progestogen-only is the right contraception choice for you pop along to one of our clinics and have a chat with one of our specialised nurses or doctors - no appointment is needed.
+After reading it, if you think the progestogen-only is the right contraception choice for you, you can make an appointment to attend one of our clinics.

 About the progestogen-only pill